University of Pangasinan

 The PHINMA – University of Pangasinan, also known as UPang, is a private and non-sectarian university located at Dagupan, Pangasinan, Philippines.
 It is a member of the PHINMA Education Network (PEN).
 It offers practically all undergraduate and graduate courses that Metro Manila universities offer.
 It has a staff of about 300 faculty members and employees.

 History

 Dagupan Institute

 The University of Pangasinan started operation in 1925 as the Dagupan Institute, which offered elementary, secondary and vocational courses.
-It was founded by Dean Francisco Benitez of the University of the Philippines, who became the chairman of the board of directors; Dr. Blas F. Rayos; Dr. Apolinario delos Santos, then President of the University of Manila; Dr. Mariano delos Santos, then Dean of the University of Manila; Dr. Sylvestre Pascual; and Dr. Blas F. Rayos, then Dean of the College of Education of the University of Manila.
+It was founded by Dean Francisco Benitez of the University of the Philippines, who became the chairman of the board of directors; Blas F. Rayos; Apolinario delos Santos, then President of the University of Manila; Mariano delos Santos, then Dean of the University of Manila; Sylvestre Pascual; and Blas F. Rayos, then Dean of the College of Education of the University of Manila.
 Rayos became the president of the school and headed it for 45 years until 1975 when he died and was succeeded by his son, George O. Rayos, who served as president until 1987.

 In 1937, the College of Liberal Arts was established with the president Blas F. Rayos Sr. as its first dean.